maxludden/supergene-v2/books/book04/md/chapter-1520.md

 “Good job, Little Uncle!
 Continue seducing it,” Han Sen said, stepping back deeper into the cave.

-“Could you use a different f*cking word?”
+“Could you use a different fucking word?”
 Wang Yuhang shouted, as he continued attracting the ant king.

 Han Sen kept running, too, but said, “You prefer luring?
 But that’s not quite right.
 You really are more like a pimp.”